-Best SD Cards For Chromebooks
+Best SD Cards for Chromebooks in 2018

 Their smaller size doesn't mean that they have smaller capacities than their larger brethren, however; they simply have a smaller form factor, and that means they're typically used in smaller devices, such as smartphones and tablets.

 For the most part, if your Chromebook can fit an SD card, it'll take a microSD card.
-You'd just need an adapter, such as the Raspberry PI Shortening MicroSD Adapter.
+You'd just need an adapter, such as the Raspberry PI Shortening MicroSD Adapter to make things work with a full-sized slot.

 SanDisk Ultra 200GB microSDXC